Houston vs. UConn NCAA Football Odds, Plays and Insights | November 27, 2021

 - When Houston puts up more than 37.9 points, it is 5-1 against the spread and 6-0 overall.

-- This year, the Cougars have 10 turnovers, three fewer than the Huskies have takeaways (13).
+- The Cougars have 10 giveaways this season, while the Huskies have 13 takeaways .

 - Find the latest spread and moneyline odds for Houston at SISportsbook.